peteradye/project-Ellen_Bennett/README.md

 ***"R is a programming language for statistical computing and graphics"***

-R can be installed via the following link: *https://cran.ma.imperial.ac.uk/* R Studio is a great IDE that was used to write the code in and can be downloaded here: *https://www.rstudio.com/products/rstudio/download/*
+It be installed freely via the following link: *https://cran.ma.imperial.ac.uk/* R Studio is a great IDE that was used to write the code in and can be downloaded here: *https://www.rstudio.com/products/rstudio/download/*

 Note that only base R functionality was used and no further packages need to be installed!